hawk/lux/INSTALL.md

 * or

->     sudo apt-get install erlang
+>     sudo apt-get install erlang erlang-dev

 * By installing the `erlang` package most of the Erlang apps needed by Lux will be installed automatically.
 But on some systems there are